Vehicle registrations fell 13.43% in February

-New Delhi, March 9 (IANS) Vehicle registrations declined on both sequential and year-on-year (YoY) basis in February 2021.
+New Delhi: Vehicle registrations declined on both sequential and year-on-year (YoY) basis in February 2021.

 On Tuesday, the data released by the Federation of Automobile Dealers Associations (FADA) showed that vehicle registration declined by 13.43 per cent to around 14.99 lakh in February 2021, compared to over 17.31 lakh units reported for the corresponding period of last year.